 How many satellite internet providers are there?

-Currently there are only two satellite internet providers: Exede and Viasat.
+Two satellite internet providers remain from the last decade: HughesNet and Viasat.
 Many former satellite providers either merged with current providers or switched to fixed wireless internet service.
-Learn more by reading our “The Best Satellite Internet Providers” post.
+But many companies are entering the satellite internet industry in the next few years: Telesat, Starlink (funded by SpaceX), LeoSat, Project Kuiper (owned by Amazon), and OneWeb (funded by Tokyo-based SoftBank Group).
+Learn more about current satellite services by reading our “The Best Satellite Internet Providers” post.

 How can I find fixed wireless internet where I live?